-Changing customer desires have therefore caused the Quality Assurance discipline to evolve into Quality Engineering (QE).
-This encompasses all business processes and customer experience stages to ensure the absence of quality irregularities between each stage.
-What can we expect from QE as it continues to form its foothold in a variety of business sectors, from QE software development and manufacturing to health tech and aerospace?
-As 2023 proceeds, here are some of the top trends that should be on everyone’s radar for quality engineering.
+What can we expect from QE as it continues to form its foothold in various business sectors, from QE software development and manufacturing to health tech and aerospace?
+Here are some top trends that should be on everyone’s radar for quality engineering.

-1. Customer Experience Is At The Forefront
+1. Customer Experience at the Forefront

 To help businesses excel in CX, QE specialists must have a solid understanding of what the customer wants as well as what the business, as a provider, can do for them.
 For example, my team has thousands of testers analyzing a wide range of customer services, utilizing various strategies such as continuous performance monitoring, crowd testing, and cross-device testing.
 What’s consistent throughout all our work is that we always take moments to reconsider.
 We reflect on certain questions when approaching CX problems: Does this fit the customer’s needs?
 Should it be done in this way?

-2. Quality Engineering Is More Than Just Testing
+2. Quality Engineering is More Than Just Testing

 More interactive formats for CX have emerged and will play a larger role in 2023.
 For example, the digital migration of customer experience centers enables customers to try out a product online, while also allowing QE teams to collect and provide valuable and quantifiable test data to feedback into the development process.
 As quality assurance matures into quality engineering in newer models of software development and consumption processes, testing becomes quality orchestration across the business and/or technology lifecycle.